 - We will follow legislation, guidance and recognised good practice.

-- We will monitor and regularly review our safeguarding procedures.
+- We will monitor and regularly review our local safeguarding procedures.

 Local contacts available to speak to if you have any concerns:

 Priest-in-charge: post in vacancy - please refer to Area Dean Rev Andy Batchelor.

 Parish Safeguarding Officers:

 - Mrs. Helen Eadon (Napton, Stockton & Lower Shuckburgh),

 - Mrs. Gill Kinnear (Priors Marston, Priors Hardwick & Wormleighton) .

 via the Group Office answerphone 01926 812383 or email email@example.com